Elephant Random Walks and their connection to P\'olya-type urns: Conclusion

 \section{Conclusion}

-In this note we have explicitly determined the long-time behavior of the one-dimensional ERW model introduced in 2004 by Sch\"utz and Trimper~\cite{ScTr}.
+In this paper we have explicitly determined the long-time behavior of the one-dimensional ERW model introduced in 2004 by Sch\"utz and Trimper~\cite{ScTr}.
 We used a simple connection to P\'olya-type urns and relied on limit results for the latter that were already established before.
-The ERW belongs to the class of models describing anomalous diffusion and is one of the few non-Markovian models which turns out to be explicitly solvable.
-However, as we exemplified in this note, (variants of) the ERW model, or, more generally, processes with reinforcement can sometimes be reformulated in terms of urn models, which are studied since a long time in the mathematical literature and are still objects of active research.
+The ERW belongs to the class of models describing anomalous diffusion and is one of the few models so far that turns out to be explicitly solvable.
+As we exemplified in this paper, the ERW model (and variants thereof) or, more generally, processes with reinforcement can sometimes be reformulated in terms of urn models, which have been studied for a long time in the mathematical literature and are still objects of active research.
 In particular, results on urns often lead to a deeper understanding of the corresponding random walk model.